 - The federation has developed classroom lessons for teachers focused on stormwater runoff pollution and solutions.

 - Based out of the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the federation has also developed an interactive education program focused on a number of stormwater reduction projects at the education center and built around the walking “loop” in town.
 Schools and organized groups are welcome to come to the center to participate in stormwater education activities.
 Visit the “Walk the Loop for Clean Water” project website to learn more, or stop by the Wrightsville Beach office, pick up a brochure, and walk the loop to see the progress made in reducing stormwater!
 Contact Bonnie Mitchell, coastal education coordinator in the federation’s southeast office, for more information.

 - The federation hosts volunteer events throughout the year to build and maintain stormwater reduction projects.
 Sign up to be a volunteer to learn about and participate in these stewardship activities.

 For More Information

 The federation works with numerous schools on rain garden projects.
 The classroom and field activities are correlated to the North Carolina Standard Course of Study objectives for high school grades to help teachers integrate the program into their courses.
-If you are interested in learning more about our education opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas or Ted Wilgis.
+If you are interested in learning more about our education opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas or Bonnie Mitchell.